alexhallam/academic-kickstart/content/post/agresti_lm.md

 ### Tough Matrix Calculus

-I know linear algebra, I know advanced calculus, but Matrix Calculus is something I am not so great at.
+I know linear algebra.
+I know advanced calculus, but Matrix Calculus is something I am not so great at.
 For this reason I had some difficulty following some of the derivations.